What you need to know about Respiratory Syncytial Virus (RSV)

 What is respiratory syncytial virus (RSV)?
 What does RSV cause?

-RSV is a lung infection caused by a virus.
+RSV is a respiratory virus that infects the lungs and breathing passages.
 Although it can affect anyone, RSV is generally considered as the most frequent cause of lower respiratory tract infections in infants and young children.
 Each year about 125,000 infants are hospitalized with RSV in the United States.

 What are the symptoms of an RSV infection?

-Many persons with RSV infection show no symptoms.
-In adults and children older than 3 years, RSV symptoms are usually those of a simple upper respiratory tract illness.
-The illness typically begins with a low-grade fever, runny nose, cough, and, sometimes, wheezing.
-In children younger than age 3, RSV can cause a lower respiratory tract illness, such as bronchiolitis or pneumonia, and more severe cases can result in respiratory failure.
-Symptoms may include a worsening croupy cough, unusually rapid breathing, difficulty breathing (the chest may suck in with each breath), and a bluish color of the lips or fingernails caused by low levels of oxygen in the blood.
-RSV has also been found to be a frequent cause of middle ear infections (otitis media) in preschool children.
+Symptoms of RSV are similar to other respiratory infections.
+Illness begins 4 to 6 days after being exposed to the virus.
+In adults and older children, typical RSV symptoms include a low-grade fever, congested or runny nose, cough, and occasionally wheezing.
+In children younger than age 2, RSV can cause a lower respiratory tract illness such as bronchiolitis or pneumonia; more severe cases can result in respiratory failure.
+For people with severe illness, symptoms may include a worsening croupy cough, unusually rapid breathing, difficulty breathing, and a bluish color of the lips or fingernails caused by low levels of oxygen in the blood.
+RSV can cause middle ear infections (otitis media) in preschool children.

 How common is RSV?